KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 Until now this font wasn't following the convention we use everywhere else.
 If you are referencing it directly, please update your strings to point to the new name.

+## LocalisedString no longer exists

+For strings which have romanisable content, `RomanisableString` should be used instead.
+Note that the order of arguments has been reversed.

+## Multiple UI Components now use `LocalisableString` in place of `string`

+If you have custom implementations, you will need to update the overridden signatures.

+## Explicit `ToString` may be required where previous not

+Getting the current value of some strings (ie. on UI Components) will now require an explicit call to `.ToString()`.

 # [2021.106.0](https://github.com/ppy/osu-framework/releases/tag/2021.106.0)

 ## Games will now throw (and crash) immediately on performing cross-thread transform operations